 Redemption Rights: Following the one-month anniversary date of the issuance of the Debentures to the Trust, the Partnerships may, at any time and from time to time, redeem the Debentures, in whole or in part, on not less than 30 days' written notice of no-interest and surrender in respect of the Debentures to the Trust.
-Following the one-month anniversary date of the issuance of the Debentures to the Trust, the Trust will be entitled to require the Partnerships to redeem the Debentures in whole or in part, at any time or from time to time on not less than 30 days' written notice of no-interest and surrender in respect of the Debentures to the Debentures to the Trust, at any time or from time to time on not less than 30 days' written notice of no-interest and surrender in respect of the Debentures to the Partnerships.
+Following the one-month anniversary date of the issuance of the Debentures to the Trust, the Trust will be entitled to require the Partnerships to redeem the Debentures in whole or in part, at any time or from time to time on not less than 30 days' written notice of no-interest and surrender in respect of the Debentures to the Partnerships.
 Redemptions initiated by either the Partnerships or the Trust are subject to terms and conditions outlined in the Debentures, and the LP Agreements.